djangofan/WebDriverTestingTemplate/README.md

    the unit tests.
 Also, this project provides a .bat batch script that does this.

 #### IntelliJ-IDEA
 Intellij-IDEA has a nice Gradle plugin that is included.
-The steps are otherwise similar to the Eclipse steps<br/>
+The steps are otherwise similar to the Eclipse steps #3-#7 <br/>
 above.

 # Other
-1. I use "GitHub GUI" to sync my local project repo to GitHub.
+I use "GitHub GUI" to sync my local project repo to GitHub.
+If you fork my project, I would recommend doing <br/>
+it this way unless you are a Git expert and prefer another way.<br/>

 # Screenshot
 ![Result Screenshot](https://github.com/djangofan/WebDriverTestingTemplate/blob/master/SampleResult.png)